-I am currently the project curator of the PS² Freelands Artist Programme (2018-2020), funded by the Freelands Foundation.
-From 2015 to 2018, I was the Curator (Exhibitions) at the Centre for Contemporary Art (CCA) Derry~Londonderry, where I worked on commissioning and delivering exhibitions and new projects with local and international artists.
-Prior to this, I was the Assistant Curator at CCA (2013-2014)
+She is the Curator of the PS² Freelands Artist Programme (2018-2020), a UK-wide initiative funded by the Freelands Foundation, where she supports the creative and professional development of two cohorts of Northern Ireland-based artists.
+From 2015 to 2018, she was the Curator (Exhibitions) at the Centre for Contemporary Art (CCA) Derry~Londonderry, where she worked on commissioning and delivering exhibitions and new projects with local and international artists.
+Prior to this, she was the Assistant Curator at CCA (2013-2014).

-I was a co-director of Catalyst Arts (Belfast) from 2011 to 2013, where I collectively ran the organisation, curated exhibitions, and delivered projects in a variety of contexts.
-From 2013 to 2015, I worked for the contemporary photography magazine Source Photographic Review and I regularly write for a number of publications.
+She was a co-director of Catalyst Arts (Belfast) from 2011 to 2013, where she collectively ran the organisation, curated exhibitions, and delivered projects in a variety of contexts.
+From 2013 to 2015, she worked for the contemporary photography magazine Source Photographic Review and she regularly writes for a number of publications.

-As an independent curator, I have delivered projects at institutions such as Lismore Castle Arts, Black Church Print Studio, Golden Thread Gallery, Millennium Court Art Centre and PS².
+As an independent curator, has delivered projects at institutions such as Lismore Castle Arts, Black Church Print Studio, Golden Thread Gallery, Millennium Court Art Centre and PS².

-I hold a first class honours Master of Fine Art degree (2011) and an Executive Leadership Postgraduate Certificate (2019) from Ulster University.
-I have given talks and lectures at the invitation of institutions and organisations such as a-n, the Institute of Art, Design and Technology (IADT) Dún Laoghaire, Ulster University, National College of Art and Design (NCAD) Dublin, Limerick School of Art and Design, Queen’s University Belfast, Gothenburg University, Belfast City Council, the Arts Council of Northern Ireland, Artists Moving Image Northern Ireland, Visual Artists Ireland, Tate, and IKT.
+She holds degrees from Ulster University (Master of Fine Art, 2011) and Limerick School of Art and Design (BA Fine Art, 2008) and certificates in Postgraduate Executive Leadership (2019) and Professional Practice (2012) from Ulster University.
+She has given talks and lectures at the invitation of institutions and organisations such as a-n, the Institute of Art, Design and Technology (IADT) Dún Laoghaire, Ulster University, National College of Art and Design (NCAD) Dublin, Limerick School of Art and Design, Queen’s University Belfast, Gothenburg University, Belfast City Council, the Arts Council of Northern Ireland, Artists Moving Image Northern Ireland, Visual Artists Ireland, the Contemporary Art Society, Tate Modern, and IKT.